 - Salt and pepper to taste

-- Place your fat in a large skillet over medium heat.
+- Place your fat in a large skillet over medium heat (see above for info on my favorite ceramic pan).
 Once hot, sauté the onions until translucent.
 Then add the sweet potato celeriac mixture.
 Adjust the seasoning if necessary and add more fat if the celeriac slurps it all up.
 Cover the pan for about 5-10 minutes or until everything is cooked through.
 From here, I like to throw the pan under the broiler to crisp up the top.
 Make sure to use an oven-safe dish like one of these if you move your pan to the oven.
-Consider topping topping the hash with spicy guacamole.
+Consider topping the hash browns with spicy guacamole.